2023 Odisha train collision: Reactions

-Narendra Modi, the prime minister of India, expressed his distress over the incident and extended his thoughts to the grieving families.
-Union Home Minister Amit Shah described the incident as "profoundly distressing."
-Odisha Chief Minister Naveen Patnaik and West Bengal Chief Minister Mamata Banerjee expressed their concerns over the disaster.
-Patnaik and Tamil Nadu Chief Minister M. K. Stalin announced a day of mourning in their respective states.
+Narendra Modi, the Prime Minister of India, expressed his grief over the incident and extended his condolences to the grieving families.
+Home Minister Amit Shah described the incident as "profoundly distressing."
+Naveen Patnaik, then Chief Minister of Odisha, and Mamata Banerjee, then Chief Minister of West Bengal, expressed their concerns over the disaster.
+Patnaik and M. K. Stalin, then Chief Minister of Tamil Nadu, announced a day of mourning in their respective states.
 Leaders from other countries expressed their condolences for the loss of life and extended support to India.

-Mallikarjun Kharge, president of the All India Congress Committee and former railway minister, referred to a letter from February which had warned of a similar failure and questioned the Ministry of Railways about their oversight of that crucial warning.
-He also criticised the government for not implementing the anti-collision system and stated that both Prime Minister Modi and Railway Minister Vaishnaw seemed reluctant to acknowledge the existence of problems.
+Mallikarjun Kharge, President of the All India Congress Committee and former Minister for Railways, referred to a letter from February which had warned of a similar failure and questioned the Ministry of Railways about their oversight of that crucial warning.
+He also criticised the government for failing to implement the Kavach anti-collision system and stated that both Prime Minister Modi and Railway Minister Vaishnaw seemed reluctant to acknowledge the existence of problems.
 Many opposition parties, including the Indian National Congress, Trinamool Congress, Communist Party of India (Marxist), and Communist Party of India demanded the resignation of the railway minister.

-In the aftermath of the train crash, messages were circulated blaming Muslims for the crash on different social media platforms and WhatsApp groups.
+In the aftermath of the train crash, misinformation blaming Muslims for the accident circulated on different social media platforms and WhatsApp groups.
 Odisha Police termed these events as "highly unfortunate" and warned of criminal action against perpetrators of false information.
-Various accounts known for spreading Hindutva and BJP propaganda, posted messages that highlighted the past achievements of the government and demanded an investigation into the crash, deeming it as a terror incident.
-Political columnist Apoorvanand stated that the crash was used as an opportunity to demonise Muslims.
+Several right-wing and pro-BJP accounts posted messages that highlighted the past achievements of the government while demanding an investigation into the accident as an act of terror.
+Political commentator Apoorvanand stated that the accident was used as an opportunity to demonise Muslims.